Centers And Squares

 - Some units had garages on the first level

-Where Can I Find a Bell & Fandetti Townhouse in Cambridge?Bell and Fandetti built all over Cambridge.
+Bell and Fandetti built all over Cambridge.
 There are more than a dozen Bell and Fandetti townhouse developments around the city.
 Their townhouses can be found in the Agassiz, Cambridgeport, Harvard Square, Riverside, North Cambridge and East Cambridge neighborhoods.

 Many of the Bell and Fandetti townhouse clusters haven’t had a unit turn over in years.
 When one comes on the market it usually sells quickly.
 Recent rents for Bell Fandetti range from $2200 to $4800 depending on size and location.
 There have been some sales in the last couple of years:

 - A 1527 sq. ft. townhouse at 36 Irving Street with two bedrooms and two baths sold for $779,000 in 2013.